alvacat/careers-leveraging-your-network/README.md

 ## Next Steps

-Check out [this short video](https://youtu.be/j6Zo85pRGkk)from Career Services for more information on Networking Best Practices.
+Check out [this short video](https://youtu.be/j6Zo85pRGkk) from Career Services for more information on Networking Best Practices.
 This content will also be covered with more detail in future lessons!